VeritasDev/BattleBuddy/webapp/README.md

 #  Battle Buddy Progressive Web App
-### The Unofficial [Escape from Tarkov](http://www.escapefromtarkov.com) Reference App

-Concept and development brought to you by [Veritas](http://www.twitch.tv/veritas), with loads of help from his and the greater EFT Community!

 ***THIS REPO IS CURRENTLY A WORK IN PROGRESS!
 I WILL BE ADDED MUCH MORE DOCUMENTATION AFTER THE INITIAL RELEASE!***